 My dirty secret is that I once completely underestimated the power, importance and value of non-fiction books for children.

 I’m here to tell you now that non-fiction is not dead.

 What are your thoughts on non-fiction reading and writing in schools?
-Share your thoughts in the comments section below or join the conversation on the Oz Lit teacher Facebook Group.
+Share your thoughts in the conversation on the Oz Lit teacher Facebook Group.

 Eve Pownall Shortlisted Books for 2021:

 The Encyclopaedia of Dangerous Animals by Sami Bayly

 Dry to Dry: The Seasons of Kakadu by Pamela Freeman and Liz Anellia

 Strangers on Country by Dave Hartley and Kirsty Murray

 Matthew Flinders: Adventures on Leaky Ships by Carole Wilkinson and Prue Pittock